kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## The Rise of Alternatives

-Larger context windows and smarter models made fine-tuning less critical.
+Larger context windows and smarter models made fine-tuning less critical
 Now we use:
-Prompt engineering for quick adaptation.
+Prompt engineering for quick adaptation
-Retrieval-Augmented Generation (RAG) for external data.
+Retrieval-Augmented Generation (RAG) for external data
 Adapters and LoRA for light, modular updates

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.